April 2, 2025

 In simple terms: A recession is a time of significant slowdown in economic activity throughout the country over the course of several months.
 This is when you tend to see a jump in unemployment, stock market losses, and distress across different industries.
 And in response to the economic downturn, both consumers and businesses will typically try to cut spending and costs.

 Recessions are generally hard to predict.
-A lot of times we may not even know we’re in one until you start to see its impact: declines in personal income, employment numbers, industrial production and wholesale-retail sales volume.
+Oftentimes, we may not even know we’re in one until you start to see its impact: declines in personal income, employment numbers, industrial production, and wholesale-retail sales volume.

 While many may try to forecast recessions using these economic indicators, it’s the official job of the National Bureau of Economic Research’s Business Cycle Dating Committee (NBER) to determine the start and end dates of US recessions.